tonyktchan/demo-grocery-data-analytics/README.md

 To run :
 python -m test4

-test4.py consists of several basic unit testing to ensure the csv files exist and have the expected number of records within limits.
+test4.py consists of several basic unit testings to ensure the csv files exist and have the expected number of records within limits.

+Enjoy!